MBerka/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 <img alt="Select an API definition to test a custom rule" src="https://assets.postman.com/postman-docs/v10/api-governance-select-api-definition-v10-21-b.jpg"/>

-To test your custom rule with a different API definition, select **Use Another API** in the top right of the editor.
+To test your custom rule with a different API definition, select **Use Another API** in the top right of the editor, then add a new API definition.

 ## Removing rules from your API Governance configuration